Superior Cheer Booster Club

 The Booster Club offers many fundraisers throughout the season such as canning at various public locations, selling raffle tickets and cookie dough, and tickets for car washes and all-you-can-eat breakfasts.
 A deadline and delivery date will be posted for each fundraiser.
 Orders must be handed into the fundraising coordinator by this date.
 No deadline will be extended.

 How do I stay up-to-date on fundraisers?

 Where does fundraised money go?
 The Booster Club's Treasurer will manage these funds.
-Each Athlete is asked to donate a certain amount which is the cost of their season.
+Each Athlete is asked to contribute a certain amount which is the cost of their season.
 Whether it is fundraised or put in.
 This money is applied towards Superior Cheer competition costs.

 How can members find out their portion put into the Booster Club?

 At any time, a parent/guardian may request amount they've contributed.
 The balance amount will be emailed or texted to the parent/guardian within 3 business days by a Booster Club officer.

 What costs can fundraised money cover?

 Fundraised money typically goes towards lowering the cost of competition/crossover fees.
 Fundraised money can never cover tuition fees.